sys-apps-go/bkpserver/README.md

-Object Storage with following features:
+Object Backup Server with following features:

 	- Supports S3 operations like PUT, GET, DELETE, and HEAD for objects, as well as operations for buckets.
 	- Filesystem Backend: Filesystem-based backend to store the objects, with the root directory at /mnt/objsdata